Podcast Launch Program FAQ Page

 A couple things to keep in mind:

-- Remember that you only need 12 hours available over the course of the first 6 weeks, so a major aspect of working with us is that you DON’T need a ton of time available to dedicate towards this.
+- Remember that you need 15 hours available over the course of the first 6-8 weeks, so a major aspect of working with us is that you DON’T need a ton of time available to dedicate towards this.